-We have acted as special counsel to Energy Transfer Equity, L.P., a Delaware limited partnership (the "Partnership"), in connection with the filing on the date hereof with the Securities and Exchange Commission (the "Commission") of a registration statement on Form S-3 (the "Registration Statement") under the Securities Act of 1933, as amended (the "Act").
-You have provided us with a draft of the Registration Statement in the form in which it will be filed, which includes a base prospectus (the "Base Prospectus").
-The Base Prospectus provides that it will be supplemented in the future by one or more supplements to the Base Prospectus (each such prospectus supplement, together with the Base Prospectus, a "Prospectus").
-The Prospectus will provide for the sale by the Partnership of up to \$1,000,000,000 in aggregate offering price of common units representing limited partner interests in the Partnership (the "Common Units").
+We have acted as special counsel to Energy Transfer Equity, L.P., a Delaware limited partnership (the "Partnership"), in connection with its filing on the date hereof with the Securities and Exchange Commission (the "Commission") of a registration statement on Form S-3 (the "Registration Statement"), including a base prospectus (the "Base Prospectus"), which provides that it will be supplemented by one or more prospectus supplements (each such prospectus supplement, together with the Base Prospectus, a "Prospectus"), under the Securities Act of 1933, as amended (the "Act"), relating to the registration for issue and sale by the Partnership of (i) one or more series of the Partnership's debt securities (collectively, "Debt Securities") to be issued under an indenture, dated as of September 20, 2010, between the Partnership, as issuer, and U.S. Bank National Association (as successor to Wachovia Bank, National Association), as trustee, which is included as Exhibit 4.1 to the Registration Statement and one or more board resolutions, supplements thereto or officer's certificates thereunder (such indenture, together with the applicable board resolution, supplement or officer's certificate pertaining to the applicable series of Debt Securities, the "Applicable Indenture"); and (ii) common units representing limited partner interests of the Partnership (the "Common Units").
+The Debt Securities and the Common Units are referred to herein collectively as the "Securities."

-This opinion is being furnished in connection with the requirements of Item 601(b)(5) of Regulation S-K under the Act, and no opinion is expressed herein as to any matter pertaining to the contents of the Registration Statement or related applicable Prospectus, other than as expressly stated herein with respect to the issuance of the Common Units.
+This opinion is being furnished in connection with the requirements of Item 601(b)(5) of Regulation S-K under the Act, and no opinion is expressed herein as to any matter pertaining to the contents of the Registration Statement or related applicable Prospectus, other than as expressly stated herein with respect to the issue of the Securities.

 As such counsel, we have examined such matters of fact and questions of law as we have considered appropriate for purposes of this letter.
-With your consent, we have relied upon certificates and other assurances of officers of the general partner of the Partnership and others as to factual matters without having independently verified such factual matters.
-We are opining herein as to the Delaware Revised Uniform Limited Partnership Act (the "Delaware LP Act"), and we express no opinion with respect to any other laws.
+With your consent, we have relied upon certificates and other assurances of officers of the Partnership and others as to factual matters without having independently verified such factual matters.
+We are opining herein as to the Delaware Revised Uniform Limited Partnership Act (the "DRULPA") and, with respect to the opinion set forth in paragraph 2 below, the internal laws of the State of New York, and we express no opinion with respect to the applicability thereto, or the effect thereon, of the laws of any other jurisdiction or, in the case of Delaware, any other laws, or as to any matters of municipal law or the laws of any local agencies within any state.